**Finding Inspiration in Every Turn**

 As a dedicated advocate for empowering women in martial arts, Michele is committed to making the discipline accessible and inspiring for all.

-Now a 5th Dan instructor, Michele is a certified member of the Bujinkan Shidoshi-kai and is licensed to teach Bujinkan.
 Her journey reflects both her personal dedication and her mission to foster growth and inclusivity within the martial arts community.

 As a dedicated instructor at Bujinkan Kokoro Dojo, Michele brings a unique set of skills and experiences to guide you on your martial arts path.